UMCarpentries/intro-curriculum-r/paper/paper.md

 We credit the success of our first virtual workshop in large part due to the curriculum structure and content, as well as the awesome instructors.
-However, we also believe that the following tips helped make the workshop as smooth as possible:
+However, we also believe that the following helped make the workshop as smooth as possible:

 1. We suggested that learners have Zoom and RStudio (or the Unix shell) open side-by-side on their computer to minimize toggling between different panels.